-Deadline Compliance Submission Proposals (other than Director Nominations) To be included in the proxy statement for the 2021 Annual Meeting (1) December 8, 2020 (2) Must comply with Regulation 14A of the Exchange Act regarding the inclusion of shareholder proposals in company- sponsored proxy materials All submissions to, or requests of, the Corporate Secretary should be addressed to our corporate office at: 3505 West Sam Houston Parkway North, Suite 400, Houston, Texas 77043 Not to be included in the proxy statement February 19, 2021 (3) Must comply with our By-laws and Regulation 14A of the Exchange Act (4)(5) Director Nominations Proposal for consideration by the Corporate Governance and Nominating Committee (6) Prior to Committee meeting for recommendation of nominees Submission to Corporate Secretary Nomination at 2021 Annual Meeting (6) February 19, 2021 (3) Must comply with our By-laws and Regulation 14A of the Exchange Act (4)(5)(7)
+Deadline Compliance Submission Proposals (other than Director Nominations) To be included in the proxy statement for the 2021 Annual Meeting (1) December 8, 2020 (2) Must comply with Regulation 14A of the Exchange Act regarding the inclusion of shareholder proposals in company- sponsored proxy materials All submissions to, or requests of, the Not to be included in the proxy statement February 19, 2021 (3) Must comply with our By-laws and Regulation 14A of the Exchange Act (4)(5) Corporate Secretary should be addressed to our corporate office at: Director Proposal for consideration by the Corporate Governance and Nominating Committee (6) Prior to Committee meeting for recommendation of nominees Submission to Corporate Secretary 3505 West Sam Houston Parkway North, Suite 400, Houston, Texas 77043 Nominations Nomination at 2021 Annual Meeting (6) February 19, 2021 (3) Must comply with our By-laws and Regulation 14A of the Exchange Act (4)(5)(7)

-- (1) The persons designated in the proxy card will be granted discretionary authority with respect to any shareholder proposal not submitted to us timely. - (2) 120 days prior to the anniversary of this year's mailing date. - (3) Not less than 90 days prior to the anniversary of this year's Annual Meeting. - (4) A copy of our By-laws is available from our Corporate Secretary. - (5) The shareholder providing the proposal or nomination must provide their name, address, and class and number of voting securities held by them.
-The shareholder must also be a shareholder of record on the day the notice is delivered to us, be eligible to vote at the Annual Meeting of Shareholders and represent that they intend to appear in person or by proxy at the meeting. - (6) Proposals for consideration should include the nominee's name and qualifications for Board membership. - (7) Nomination must include the person's written consent to serve as a director if elected.
+(1) The persons designated in the proxy card will be granted discretionary authority with respect to any shareholder proposal not submitted to us timely.

+(2) 120 days prior to the anniversary of this year's mailing date.

+(3) Not less than 90 days prior to the anniversary of this year's Annual Meeting.

+(4) A copy of our By-laws is available from our Corporate Secretary.

+(5) The shareholder providing the proposal or nomination must provide their name, address, and class and number of voting securities held by them.
+The shareholder must also be a shareholder of record on the day the notice is delivered to us, be eligible to vote at the Annual Meeting of Shareholders and represent that they intend to appear in person or by proxy at the meeting.

+(6) Proposals for consideration should include the nominee's name and qualifications for Board membership.

+(7) Nomination must include the person's written consent to serve as a director if elected.